dubzzz/fast-check/README.md

 ## Getting started

 Hands-on tutorial and definition of Property Based Testing: [:checkered_flag: see tutorial](https://github.com/dubzzz/fast-check/blob/master/documentation/1-Guides/HandsOnPropertyBased.md).
+Or directly try it online on our pre-configured [CodeSandbox](https://codesandbox.io/s/github/dubzzz/fast-check/tree/master/example?previewwindow=tests).

 Property based testing frameworks check the truthfulness of properties.
 A property is a statement like: *for all (x, y, ...) such as precondition(x, y, ...) holds property(x, y, ...) is true*.